ANALYSIS-For Twitter boss Elon Musk, now comes the hard part | Technology

 In 2019, Musk tweeted "I hate advertising."
 On the eve of the deal's expected closing, he appealed directly to advertisers in an open-letter tweet: "Twitter obviously cannot become a free-for-all hellscape, where anything can be said with no consequences!...
 Twitter aspires to be the most respected advertising platform in the world that strengthens your brand and grows your enterprise."

 Advertisers are not buying it.
-They point to Musk's plan to reinstate the account of former U.S. President Donald Trump as a major impediment to spending money on Twitter.
+They point to Musk's plan to reinstate Trump's account as a major impediment to spending money on Twitter.
 Twitter permanently suspended Trump for risk of further incitement of violence after the Jan.
 6, 2021, attack on the U.S. Capitol.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)